g3th/Google-Images-Downloader/README.md

-# Google-Images-Scraper
+# Google-Images-Downloader
-Scrapes an image from a query in terminal.
+Scrapes images from a query in terminal, then downloads the images.